sjbennett123/polarlarp/content/rules/_index.md

 ### Damage from Alchemy

 Characters can be affected by alchemical substances in many ways.
 The effects are instantaneous.
 “Cause” poisons do body damage only, since they bypass armor.
 This damage can not be reversed by an antidote, but can be healed as normal damage.
 Berserk, Feeblemind, Hallucinoid, Nausea, Paralyze, Sleep, and Vertigo are all visible to any viewer while they are in effect, so long as they take the time to observe them and ask the affected player “Visible Effects?” and the affected player will respond “Visibly <effect>ed”.
 Many substances can be reversed by a specific antidote if taken after exposure to the substance.
 The spell defensive Poison Shield will not stop ingested substances from taking effect, but will stop all other attacks with the word “poison” in the verbal.
-The spell Purify Bl ood will cleanse the body of all active poison effects present except for Ensl avement.
-Al chemical Solv ents, Vorpal Coatings, Liquid Lights, Pastes of Stickiness , and Oils of Slipperiness are not affected by Purify Bl ood and will not set off a Poison Shield or a Resist Poison.
+The spell Purify Blood will cleanse the body of all active poison effects present except for Enslavement.
+Alchemical Solvents, Vorpal Coatings, Liquid Lights, Pastes of Stickiness , and Oils of Slipperiness are not affected by Purify Blood and will not set off a Poison Shield or a Resist Poison.

 ### Mind Effect Restrictions

-A chapter may, at their option, restrict the use of the following effects: Ensl avement, Forget-It-Well , and Forget-Me-Not.
+A chapter may, at their option, restrict the use of the following effects: Enslavement, Forget-It-Well , and Forget-Me-Not.
 The chapter may restrict these effects in one of two ways.
 They can choose these effects to be void and unusable in their chapter, or they may opt to allow their usage only against NPCs.

 Information on whether your local chapter uses the Mind Effect Restrictions rule, and which Game Effects this rule applies to will be available on the chapter’s Web site, and will also be announced at the Opening Ceremonies of all of their events.